plone/plone.restapi/docs/source/endpoints/relations.md

 ```

 This will return statistics on all existing relations.
-That data will be used for the relations-controlpanel.
+That data will be used for the relations control panel.

 ```{literalinclude} ../../../src/plone/restapi/tests/http-examples/relations_catalog_get_stats.resp
 :language: http
 ```

+(restapi-relations-listing-relations-label)=

 ### Listing relations

-To list relation(s), you must provide either source, target or relationship.
+To list relations, you must provide either the source, target, or relationship.
-You can mix and match to inspect all kind of relations.
+You can mix and match to inspect all kinds of relations.

-List all relations of the type "comprisesComponentPart":
+List all relations of the type `comprisesComponentPart`:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests